Billions Lost Per Year Due toSlow Construction Payments

 In fact, studies by Rabbet found that slow payments cost general contractors a startling $64 billion in 2019.
-This is $24 billion more than 2018, revealing this issue is only growing.
+This is $24 billion more than in 2018, revealing this issue is only growing.

-Improved Bidding Process
+#1.
+Improve Your Bidding Process

-As an estimator or project manager knows, bidding on new projects is not something you can do in an afternoon – it takes a tremendous amount of time, skill, and research.
+As an estimator or project manager knows, bidding on new projects is not something you can do in an afternoon.
+It takes a tremendous amount of time, skill, and research.